 3.3 Community composition of the microbiota among samples

-Analysis of the dominant phyla and genera showed that the relative abundances varied among the WG, YG, WE and YE groups.The four shared phyla among these groups were Proteobacteria, Actinobacteria, Bacteroidetes, and Firmicutes.
-Proteobacteria and Patescibacteria were more abundant in the WG group compared to the YG group, wheras Actinobacteriota, Firmicutes, and Verrucomicrobiota were more abundant in the YG group than WG group (Figure 5a).
+Analysis of the dominant phyla and genera revealed that the relative abundances varied among the WG, YG, WE and YE groups.The four shared phyla among these groups were Proteobacteria, Actinobacteria, Bacteroidetes, and Firmicutes.
+Proteobacteria and Patescibacteria were more abundant in the WG group compared to the YG group, while Actinobacteriota, Firmicutes, and Verrucomicrobiota were more abundant in the YG group than the WG group (Figure 5a).
 Additionally, the relative abundances of Amaricoccus, Micrococcales, Saccharinonadales, Rhodobacteraceae and Demequina at genus level were significantly greater in the WG group than the YG group (Figure 5b).
-There were also significant differences between the WE and YE groups, with the abundances of all the top six phyla except Bacteroidota being higher in the WE group than the YE group (Figure 5c).
+Differences were observed between the WE and YE groups, with the abundances of all the top six phyla except Bacteroidota being higher in the WE group than the YE group (Figure 5c).
 The abundances of the top nine genera were also higher in the WE group than the YE group (Figure 5d).
-Fifteen genera were significantly different among the four groups (Figure 6a).
+Fifteen genera were found to be significantly different among the four groups (Figure 6a).
 Photobacterium was mainly present in the YE and YG groups and was highly abundant in the YG group (Figure 6g), although it did not show any statistically significant differences in abundance among the four groups.